dgraph-io/dgraph-docs/content/graphql/schema/ids.md

 }
 ```

-You can then use multiple `@id` fields in arguments to `get` queries, and while searching, these fields will be combined with the `AND` connective, resulting in a Boolean `AND` operation.
+You can then use multiple `@id` fields in arguments to `get` queries, and while searching, these fields will be combined with the `AND` operator, resulting in a Boolean `AND` operation.
 For example, for the above schema, you can send a `getBook` query like the following:

 ```graphql
 query {